 Not only does the code clean up

-#include directives, it serves as an automated Scott Meyers code inspector that can implement some of its recommendations by suitably editing the source code.
+#include directives, it serves as an automated Scott Meyers code inspector that can implement many of its recommendations by suitably editing the source code.
 Its main drawback is that it only supports the subset of C++11 that RSC uses.
 Although this is a reasonable subset of the language, what's missing will hamper its usefulness to projects that use unsupported language features.
 Adding one of these missing language features can be anywhere from moderately easy to quite challenging.
 Nonetheless, feel free to request that a specific language feature be supported—or even volunteer to implement it!
 This will make the tool useful to a wider range of projects.

 This article focuses on how to use the code, not so much on how it works.
 However, it concludes with a high-level overview of the design to provide a roadmap for those who want to dig into the code.